i365dev/LetterDrop/README.md

 ## How to contribute?

 All codes are written by GPT-4o, and the prompts are stored in this [CDDR](docs/CDDR//app.md) file.
+And I also recorded the [video](https://www.youtube.com/playlist?list=PL21oMWN6Y7PCqSwbwesD4_wmXEVSeeQ7h) to show how to create the LetterDrop project.